Skip to main content

 Brain development during pregnancy

 Your baby’s brain grows quickly during pregnancy.
-They have already been learning in the womb through touch, sound, movement and taste.
+They learn in the womb through touch, sound, movement and taste.

 Protecting your baby’s brain